OuhscBbmc/BbmcResources/instructions/maintaining-r.md

 [Installation instructions](https://github.com/OuhscBbmc/RedcapExamplesAndPatterns/blob/master/DocumentationGlobal/ResourcesInstallation.md) are described elsewhere.
 This document focuses on maintaining R and the software around it.

+**Motivation**:
+Developing and debugging across machines is difficult enough when everyone is using the same configuration.
+When software or packages versions aren't aligned across machines, a lot of time is wasted.
+To reduce this waste, please keep  everything updated, especially when you hit a problem.
+I'm not going to provide help to anyone using an outdated configuration.

+**Communication**: be ready to report the results of `devtools::session_info()`.

 ### R
 * *Purpose*: the engine that powers that does the real work.
 * *Upgrading to a new version*: [download](https://cran.rstudio.com/bin/windows/base/rpatched.html) and install of a new version.